strangehurst/PNML.jl/docs/src/interface.md

 ## PnmlType traits

-See PnmlTypeDefs for details of the singleton types used.
+See PnmlTypes for details of the singleton types used.

   - [`pnmlnet_type`](@ref)
 ```@example methods